lizolson/MobRobTeam3/README.md

 ```
 python pointcloud.py left/ dispnetmaps/ 50 plys/ VINS/VF_pointcloud_expanded_full.csv
 ```
-where 'left/' is the directory of the left images, 'sgmmaps/' is the folder containing the PFM files of the disparity estimation, 50 is the number of point clouds to create, starting at 0, 'plys/' is an existing directory where the outputted PLY files will be stored, and VINS/VF_pointcloud_expanded_full.csv is the feature tracking file from VINS.
+where 'left/' is the directory of the left images, 'sgmmaps/' is the folder containing the PFM files of the disparity estimation, 50 is the number of point clouds to create, starting at 0, 'plys/' is an existing directory where the outputted PLY files will be stored, and VINS/VF_pointcloud_expanded_full.csv is the feature tracking file from VINS. **We do not add ply files to save space, so you must make the 'plys/' folder**

 ## 6. Alignment, Refinement, and Global Frame Transformation
 The next step we use is to align the point clouds generated at each time step with respect to Camera Frame 0.
 This is a Matlab script, from within Matlab call: